Thank you for downloading.

 Public and Private School System

-Public and private schools in Taiwan are somewhat similar to America's conventional primary and secondary school system, and run on a two-semester system.
+Public and private schools in Taiwan are somewhat similar to North America's conventional primary and secondary school system, and run on a two-semester system.
 The first semester begins in September and lasts until mid- or late-January, followed by a four-week vacation which includes Chinese New Year.
 The second semester begins in March and goes to the end of June, followed by a two-month summer vacation.
 Higher qualifications, including an education degree and teacher's license, are needed for those who want to teach in the public school system.
 If interested in teaching in a conventional school, peak hiring time is in July/August.

 Private Language Schools